mananahmed/syllabi/cc1.md

 * ca. 340 BCE: Aristotle, *Nicomachean Ethics*
 * ca. 300 BCE-300 CE: *Bhagavad Gita*
 * ca. 300 BCE-300 CE: *Arthasastra*
-* ca 426 CE: Augustine, *City of God*
+* ca 426: Augustine, *City of God*
-* ca 640 CE: "The Cave", *The Qur'an*
+* ca 640: "The Cave", *The Qur'an*
-* ca. 900 CE: al-Farabi, *On Plato & Aristotle*
+* ca. 900: al-Farabi, *On Plato & Aristotle*
-* ca. 1000 CE: Ibn-Sina (Avicenna), *The Book of Healing*
+* ca. 1000: Ibn-Sina (Avicenna), *The Book of Healing*
-* ca. 1090 CE: Nizam ul Mulk, *The Book of Kings*
+* ca. 1090: Nizam ul Mulk, *The Book of Kings*
-* ca 1150 CE: Ibn-Rushd (Averroes), *On Aristotle's Metaphysics* and Moses Maimonides, *The Guide for the Perplexed*
+* ca 1150: Ibn-Rushd (Averroes), *On Aristotle's Metaphysics* and Moses Maimonides, *The Guide for the Perplexed*
-* ca. 1250 CE: Thomas Aquinas, *Summa contra Gentiles*
+* ca. 1250: Thomas Aquinas, *Summa contra Gentiles*
-* ca. 1370 CE: Immanuel Ben Jacob Bonfils, *The Book of the Gests of Alexander of Macedon*
+* ca. 1370: Immanuel Ben Jacob Bonfils, *The Book of the Gests of Alexander of Macedon*
-* 1493 CE: Christopher Columbus,  “Letter of Columbus to Luis de Santangel” (1493)
+* 1493: Christopher Columbus,  “Letter of Columbus to Luis de Santangel” (1493)
-* 1505 CE: *Letter of the King of Portugal Sent to the King of Castile Concerning the Voyage and Success of India*
+* 1505: *Letter of the King of Portugal Sent to the King of Castile Concerning the Voyage and Success of India*
-* 1519 CE: *The Story of the Conquest as Told by the Anonymous Authors of Tlateloloco*
+* 1519: *The Story of the Conquest as Told by the Anonymous Authors of Tlateloloco*
-* 1528 CE: Martin Luther, "On war against the Turks," and "The Twelve Articles of the Swabian Peasants"
+* 1528: Martin Luther, "On war against the Turks," and "The Twelve Articles of the Swabian Peasants"
-* 1530 CE: Machiavelli, *The Prince*
+* 1530: Machiavelli, *The Prince*
-* 1606 CE: Francis Bacon, "A Specimen of the Persian Magick"
+* 1606: Francis Bacon, "A Specimen of the Persian Magick"
-* 1637-43 CE: Rene Descartes, *Discourse on Method* and "Letters to Voetius"
+* 1637-43: Rene Descartes, *Discourse on Method* and "Letters to Voetius"
-* 1651 CE: Thomas Hobbes, *Leviathan*
+* 1651: Thomas Hobbes, *Leviathan*
-* 1669-89 CE: John Locke, "Fundamental Constitution of Carolina," and *Second Treatise*
+* 1669-89: John Locke, "Fundamental Constitution of Carolina," and *Second Treatise*
-* 1755-81 CE: Jean-Jacques Rousseau, “Social Contract” and "Letter Written from the Mountain"
+* 1755-81: Jean-Jacques Rousseau, “Social Contract” and "Letter Written from the Mountain"
+* 1968: James Baldwin, "A Talk to Teachers"